-Site establishment works to prepare the site for construction are likely to start in the coming months.
-The community will be notified of the planned works in advance.
-Construction works have been approved to occur between 7 am and 6 pm, Monday to Friday and 8 am to 1 pm, Saturday.
+Construction works have been approved to occur between 7:00am and 6:00pm, Monday to Friday and 8:00am to 1:00pm, Saturday.
 No work will take place on Sundays unless otherwise advised.
-Works may also occur between 6 pm and 7 pm Monday to Friday and between 1 pm and 4 pm Saturday provided they do not exceed background noise levels by more than 5 decibels.
+Works may also occur between 6:00pm and 7:00pm Monday to Friday and between 1:00pm and 4:00pm Saturday provided they do not exceed background noise levels by more than 5 decibels.
+Certain construction activities may be undertaken outside of these hours under specific circumstances as detailed in the consent conditions.